T.J. Miller, former 'Silicon Valley' star, arrested over alleged fake bomb threat

 Investigators traced the initial call to Miller, who got off the train in New York City.
 He allegedly told officials that the woman had red hair and a red scarf, and was holding a "black bag carry on suitcase with a handle," according to the complaint.

-Miller said the woman appearing to want to get off the train without the suitcase, according to prosecutors.
+Miller said the woman appeared to want to get off the train without the suitcase, according to prosecutors.

 The actor was slurring his words, but said he had only one glass of red wine and responded "no" when asked if he had a mental illness, prosecutors added.